LegendEvent/darktrace-sdk/docs/modules/advanced_search.md

 The Advanced Search module provides access to Darktrace's advanced search functionality for querying logs and events.

-## ⚠️ Known Issues

-**POST Requests Not Supported**: POST requests to the Advanced Search API are currently not working due to unresolved authentication signature calculation issues.
-The Darktrace API documentation specifies that POST parameters should be included in the signature calculation, but multiple implementation attempts following the official documentation have resulted in "API SIGNATURE ERROR" responses.

-**Workaround**: Use GET requests for Advanced Search queries, which work correctly and support all the same functionality.
-The SDK automatically defaults to GET requests.
+## ✅ POST Request Support (v0.8.3+)

+**RESOLVED**: POST requests to the Advanced Search API now work correctly!
+This was resolved in v0.8.3 by fixing JSON formatting inconsistencies in the authentication system.

+- **Darktrace 6.1+**: POST requests are recommended for advanced queries
+- **Earlier versions**: GET requests continue to work as before
+- **Both methods supported**: You can choose between GET and POST based on your needs

 ## Initialization